crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

    +---------------+------------------------------+

   See :ref:`data-types` for more detailed information.
-The old data type names, except ``timestamp``, are registered as aliases for backward comparability.
+The old data type names, are registered as aliases for backward comparability.

 - Removed the deprecated ``license.enterprise`` setting.
 To use CrateDB without any enterprise features one should use the Community Edition instead.